aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 This allows an authorized Kafka client to connect directly to your MSK cluster with Mutual TLS (mTLS).
 Follow the [Create Client Certificate (ACM)](../../../reference/aws/create-client-certificate-acm.md) to create a private certificate authority.

-You can create additional client certificates for each different authorized client identity that will connect via the internet to your Zilla proxy deployment.
+You can create additional client certificates for each different authorized client identity that will connect via the internet to your <ZillaPlus/> proxy deployment.

 [Update the security settings](https://docs.aws.amazon.com/msk/latest/developerguide/msk-update-security.html) of your MSK cluster.
 Update your Access control methods to include

 Common Name: `client-1`\
 Private Certificate Authority: `Mutual Authentication CA`

-### Create the Zilla proxy security group
+### Create the <ZillaPlus/> proxy security group

-> This creates your Zilla proxy security group to allow Kafka clients and SSH access.
+> This creates your <ZillaPlus/> proxy security group to allow Kafka clients and SSH access.

-A VPC security group is needed for the Zilla proxies when they are launched.
+A VPC security group is needed for the <ZillaPlus/> proxies when they are launched.

 Follow the [Create Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/security-groups.html#creating-security-groups) docs with the following parameters and defaults.
-This creates your Zilla proxy security group to allow Kafka clients and SSH access.
+This creates your <ZillaPlus/> proxy security group to allow Kafka clients and SSH access.

 - VPC: `my-msk-cluster-vpc`
 - Name: `my-zilla-proxy-sg`